mwittig/edimax-smartplug/README.md

     * Added getStatusValues() method to provide bulk updates optionally including metering values

 * 20150416, V0.0.6
-    * Fixed bug in which resulted on a TypeError if withMetering was set to false
+    * Fixed bug in request processing which caused a TypeError if withMetering was set to false

+* 20150508, V0.0.7
+    * Fixed request error handling.
+Request must be aborted if error has occurred
+    * Added option to set a request timeout